-We will be holding our annual dinner and meeting on Sunday, September 16 beginning at 3 pm, at Cora’s 1850 Bistro, 525 Welwood Avenue, Hawley, PA.
+This year will be holding our annual meeting on Sunday, October 4th beginning at 4 pm, via Zoom.
 As we do each year we will have a guest speaker (To be announced shortly) and hold our annual meeting to share what we have done.

 The Lackawaxen River Conservancy is pleased to announce that Travis York of Wallenpaupack Area High School has been awarded The Lackawaxen River Conservancy Scholarship for 2018.
 Travis received his scholarship award of $500 at the Awards Assembly at Wallenpapupack Area High School on Friday, June 15th.
 Travis plans to attend North Carolina State University in Raleigh, North Carolina.
 He will major in Wildlife Biology in preparation for a career as a wildlife biologist or a game warden.

 Travis is an inquisitive and dedicated student who has excelled in a highly demanding academic program.
 His increasing awareness of environmental topics led him to compete in the Pike-Wayne Envirothon for three years.
 He and his team earned first place for Pike Co. as sophomores and juniors, as well as placing second his freshman year.
 He also did volunteer work for four summers for the National Park Service where he helped with shad counting and the collection of rusty crawfish, an invasive species.
 He participated in the Environmental Club for four years in addition to being active in Future Business Leaders of America, serving as a student ambassador, and playing football.